splunk/public-o11y-docs/admin/notif-services/webhook.rst

 *************************************************************************

 .. meta::
-      :description: Configure Observability Cloud to send alerts to a webhook when an alert condition triggers the detector and when the condition clears.
+      :description: Configure Splunk Observability Cloud to send alerts to a webhook when an alert condition triggers the detector and when the condition clears.

 You can configure Splunk Observability Cloud to automatically send alert notifications to a webhook when a condition triggers the detector and when a clear condition clears the alert.